typegoose/typegoose/github-page/_docs/decorators/arrayProp.md

 ### outerOptions

-`outerOptions` is used to overwrite here the options in this object go -> Use this only when absolutely needed and please open a new issue about it - or for plugins
+`outerOptions` is used to overwrite here the options in this object go -> Use this only when absolutely necessary and please open a new issue about it - or for plugins

 Example: